saptarshibasu/azure-study/README.md

 Reader | View all resources, but does not allow you to make any changes User Access Administrator | Lets you manage user access to Azure resources

+* RBAC roles can be assigned to users or groups at the subscription, resource group, or resource level.
+E.g. if at a resource group level, a user is assigned the contributor role, the user will be able to manage all resources within the resource group
 * Resource Locks
   * **CanNotDelete** - Authorized users can read or modify the resource, but can't delete the resource
   * **ReadOnly** - Authorized users can only read a resource, but can't delete or update the resource